Pablo de Jérica: Biography

 The oldest child in a merchant family, Jérica studied philosophy in the Dominican convent of his native city.
 While preparing to study law at the University of Oñate, he completed a translation of Ovid's Heroides.
-In 1804 he printed his Humorous stories in different Castilian meters (Valencia, 1804) and moved to Cadiz to run the family business.
-There he created a dramatic translation of Picard's The puppets, or what can interest from the French (Cadiz, Quintana printing press, 1807), and learned Italian, English and Portuguese.
+In 1804 he printed his Humorous stories in different Castilian meters (Valencia, 1804) and moved to Cádiz to run the family business.
+There he created a dramatic translation of Picard's The puppets, or what can interest from the French (Cádiz, Quintana printing press, 1807), and learned Italian, English and Portuguese.
 He contributed to El Redactor General newspaper giving his opinions.
 He frequented the Café de la Esperanza 'tertulia' and, between 1811 and 1813, he wrote for El Diario Mercantil under the initials P.J and C .; The few collaborations of 1813 derive from his trip to A Coruña, where he had some refugee friends like Valentín de Foronda and Marcelino Calero, or intellectuals like Manuel Pardo de Andrade, coinciding with the writing of El Ciudadano por la Constitución.
-In his pages, as in the Cadiz journals, Jérica opted for an ideological combat poetry that would change the traditional mentality of the people attacking servility and the Inquisition.
+In his pages, as in the Cádiz journals, Jérica opted for an ideological combat poetry that would change the traditional mentality of the people attacking servility and the Inquisition.
 In A Coruña, Jérica became secretary of the Board of Censorship and Protection of the Freedom of Printing since November 1813.
 In early March of the following year he returned to his hometown and wrote for the Correo de Vitoria.